 - Pack hanging clothing in garbage bags by cutting a hole on top of the bag then placing the garbage bag over a grouping of hangers.

-- Roll clothing instead of folding to save space.
+- Roll clothing instead of folding it to save space.

-9. Use this wool string hack to make opening boxes easier.
+13. Use wool string to open boxes easier.

-This packing hack makes all the difference when it comes to unpacking.
-You will be creating a pull tab that you can use to open moving boxes without scissors or box cutters.
-Simply place a piece of wool string on the center of the closed box flaps, leaving excess on the sides.
+Here’s a hack for how to open your moving boxes without a knife, box cutter, or a pair of scissors: Create a pull tab with wool string during the packing process.
+Place a piece of wool string on the center of the closed box flaps, leaving excess on the sides.
 Tape over the string and seal the box with moving tape, but be sure there is a small piece of string left not taped on the end.

-It isn’t enough to know what items to pack together.
-You must also consider what should not be packed.
-Some things can be hazardous during the moving process, so it is best to move them separately or dispose of them before moving.
+We’ve discussed what to pack first when moving, how to pack a moving truck and other helpful packing tips.
+But have you considered what should not be packed in the moving truck?
+Some things can be hazardous during the moving process, so it is best to move them separately or possibly even dispose of them before moving.

 - Fire Extinguishers